 1. Tournament fishing must be within the specified times.
 Fish caught outside this time will be disqualified.
 These are Catch-Photo-Release events only.

-2. Fishing must be done from a single person kayak OR paired up in a canoe the entire duration of the tournament.
-This watercraft must launch and fish within specified boundaries each day.
+2. Fishing can be done from shore, a single person kayak OR paired up in a canoe within the specified boundaries for each tournament.
 You can relocate within the boundaries during the tournament hours if you wish.
-See each locations boundary maps provided on https://nbpaddlers.com/
+See each locations boundary maps provided on https://nbpaddlers.com/locations

 3. All fishing must comply with provincial, Energy and Resource Development updated regulations.
 These can be found on their website http://www2.gnb.ca/content/gnb/en/departments/erd/natural_resources/content/fish.html

-4. All fish of any species are eligible for entry, with bonus points awarded for Target Species.
+4. We have listed 30 species that are eligible for entry, with bonus points awarded for Target Species.
 The greatest length of each fish species caught will be added together to determine each tournament standings.
 Total length is the measurement from the tip of the closed mouth as it contacts the measuring device, to the tip of the tail (with the tail collapsed) in order to get the longest possible length measurement.
 Each participant is responsible for knowing the difference between species that are eligible via the list provided and available on this link

 5. At least one clear, detailed, color photo showing full-length side view of fish must accompany each entry.
 The fish should fill as much of the frame of the photograph as possible.
 Your picture should include the NBPFS approved marker and numbered measurement device alongside the fish to verify length.
 Both the fish and device should be the same distance from the camera.
 The photos must be clear enough to easily tell the length of the fish.
 Judges have the authority to make each call on a case to case basis.